SteveBenton6/garden_tips_full-stack/README.md

 # Garden Tips

 Garden Tips is a site that is targetted towards gardeners - both experienced and less experienced.
-Experienced gardeners can post garden tips - including an image, with some context on their location and season to help understand the relevance.
+Experienced gardeners can post garden tips - including an image, with some context on their location and season to help understand the relevance of the tip.
 These can be edited and deleted by the creator.
 Less experienced gardeners can provide feedback on the tips, including a score.
 This feedback can be edited by the feedback provider.

 All tip and feedback content (new and updated) is reviewed by admin before publishing to prevent inappropriate content being published.